British picture framemakers, 1600-1950 - W

-Framing work: Wyatt cleaned, varnished and hung various works in the Bodleian Library Picture Gallery, including frames, as recorded in his lengthy itemised bills: in 1810-11 for £2.10s, in 1831 for £25.19s.6d and, as Wyatt & Son, in a series of campaigns between 1837 and 1840 for a total of £71.3s.6d (Bodleian Library, University of Oxford, Library Records b.37, item 351; b.40, item 431; b.41, items 80, 211; b.42, item 58).
+Framing and picture cleaning work: Wyatt cleaned, varnished and hung various works in the Bodleian Library Picture Gallery, including frames, as recorded in his lengthy itemised bills: in 1810-11 for £2.10s, in 1831 for £25.19s.6d and, as Wyatt & Son, in a series of campaigns between 1837 and 1840 for a total of £71.3s.6d (Bodleian Library, University of Oxford, Library Records b.37, item 351; b.40, item 431; b.41, items 80, 211; b.42, item 58).
 In particular, he cleaned, repaired and varnished Thomas Bardwell’s Earl and Countess of Pomfret, together with its ‘gothic’ frames for £3 in 1832, and cleaned, repaired, varnished and reframed Allan Ramsay’s Flora Macdonald, for £3.15s in 1832.
 The Wyatt business continued to be employed in hanging, framing and restoring pictures at the Library until the 1860s, for example providing and glazing a richly carved oak and gilt frame for £14.14s in 1862 for a portrait of Sir Kenelm Digby (Library Records, b.46).

 In 1809 James Wyatt commissioned two paintings from J.M.W.
 Turner, both for engraving, High Street, Oxford and Oxford from the Abingdon Road.
 Turner rejected the idea of fitting the works to existing frames, writing to Wyatt, ‘You may prepare a frame 2 feet 3 inches high by 3 Feet 3 long’.
 By May 1810 he was urging Wyatt to send the first frame so that he might show the picture in his own gallery.
 In 1812 both pictures were hung in the Royal Academy.
 Turner wrote, ‘As to the Frame it is very handsome’, but he feared that the crest might be damaged because of the way it was made.